mjordan/archiveit_auditor/README.md

 This script is currently under development.
 Some outstanding tasks include:

 * Figure out how to generate a list of URLs to test (e.g., via an Archive-It API, from downloaded crawl reports, etc.)
-* Figure out how to get the Archive-It collection ID that the URL exists in (same options as previous item).
+* Add error handling around the HTTP requests.
-* Add error handling around the various HTTP requests.
+* Log results and errors.
 * Sort CDX/C record rows so we can use the most recent for our checksum validation.

 ## Maintainer